GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Simulation Results

 We consider the following three real-world outdoor scenarios for data generation: \begin{itemize} \item \textbf{Scenario 1: Rosslyn.} This scenario, depicted in Figs.~\ref{fig:combined_scene_views}(a) and (b), represents a section of Rosslyn, Virginia, and is publicly available in \gls{WI} as an urban scenario.
 It occupies a region measuring \(150\,\text{m} \times 160\,\text{m} \times 80\,\text{m}\) (width × length × height), containing 10 buildings and 60 surfaces, each with sides perpendicular to the ground.

-\item \textbf{Scenario 2: SJTU-SEIEE.} This scenario, as depicted in Figs. 5(c) and Fig 5(d), is the School of Electronic Information and Electrical Engineering at Shanghai Jiao Tong University on the Minhang campus.
+\item \textbf{Scenario 2: SJTU-SEIEE.} This scenario, as depicted in Figs.~\ref{fig:combined_scene_views}(c) and \ref{fig:combined_scene_views}(d), is the School of Electronic Information and Electrical Engineering (SEIEE) on the Minhang campus of Shanghai Jiao Tong University (SJTU).
 It is reconstructed using an oblique photogrammetry-based monolithic modeling technique\footnote{This technology is primarily based on multi-angle aerial imagery to obtain high-precision mesh models, after which it employs deep learning and segmentation algorithms to automatically identify individual buildings or structures.}.
 It spans a \(195\text{ m} \times 255\text{ m} \times 30\text{ m}\) region and features a dragon-shaped layout consisting of 3 buildings and 1606 surfaces.